Casson Trenor

-Casson Trenor is an American environmentalist, author, entrepreneur, and media personality.
-He is the author of a number of books on environmentalism and sustainable seafood, in particular Umijoo, a children's book, and Sustainable Sushi, a reference guide.
-Trenor and two co-founders created the world's first sustainable sushi restaurant in 2009, as well as the acclaimed plant-based Japanese restaurant Shizen in 2015.
-In recognition of his work, Trenor was awarded a Congressional Commendation as well as the title "Hero of the Environment" by Time magazine.

-Trenor currently works primarily as a speaker, author, and consultant on environmental and sustainability issues.
-Over the course of his career, he has worked for and with a number of environmental causes, such as Greenpeace, FishWise, the Monterey Bay Aquarium, and the Conservation Strategy Fund.
-In April 2012, Trenor featured as part of a TEDx event in San Francisco, California.
-The talk focused on the sustainable sushi movement, which he was partly responsible for starting.
-His work for Greenpeace heightened his profile within the sustainable seafood movement when he produced Greenpeace's first Carting Away the Oceans report.
-Despite him moving on from Greenpeace in 2014, they still produce the report annually.
+Casson Trenor (born April 7, 1979) is an American environmentalist, author and entrepreneur known for his work in ocean conservation, sustainable seafood advocacy, and plant-based culinary innovation.
+He is the author of Sustainable Sushi, a reference guide on environmentally responsible seafood, and two children’s books, Umijoo and Chanarack & Tabberlox, both of which received Nautilus Book Awards Gold Medals.
+Trenor is known as a pioneer of the Sustainable Sushi Movement and a leader in the development of plant-based sushi restaurants.

 Early life and education

 Aaron Casson Trenor was born on April 7, 1979, in Seattle, Washington.
 Soon after, he and his family moved to Mukilteo, Washington, where he attended public school and lived until the age of 17.
 In 2000, Trenor received a B.A. in political science from Hobart and William Smith Colleges, and is a member of Phi Beta Kappa.
 He then pursued an interest in cuisine and in 2001 received a chef certificate in classical French cuisine from the Pacific Institute of Culinary Arts.
 In 2005, Trenor received an M.A. in international environmental policy from Middlebury Institute of International Studies at Monterey, California.
 In May 2012, Trenor received the Alumni Achievement Award from Middlebury Institute of International Studies.